leestott/Building-Microsoft-Custom-Vision-AI-Model-and-Apps/README.md

 ![Publish](/Images/Publish.jpg)

-Next step is we need the prediction url and key for this model, you get this when you open the model in CustomVision.ai and click on the little World icon labelled predication url.
+Next step is we need the prediction url and key for this model.

+You get these when you open the model in CustomVision.ai a

+- Select Performance
+- Select the little World icon labelled predication url.

 You will need the predication Key endpoint URL and Predicition Key and simply replace these in the program.cs file.

 ![ExportModel](/CoreExample/Images/Export.PNG)

+Ensure you now save the Program.CS to replace the Program.CS file created when you created the dotnet application.

-To run [Program.CS](/CoreExample/Program.cs) simply ensure the file is saved open a command window Win+R type in command  in the program.cs root folder and run the following command.
+To run [Program.CS](/CoreExample/Program.cs) simply ensure the file is saved in the folder open a command window Win+R type in command  in the program.cs root folder and run the following command.

 ```
 dotnet run